Sesar-Lab-Teaching/Cloud-Computing-Technologies/iaas-openstack/README.md

 With the minimal configuration, you can access guest machines (created with Nova) only from the VM where you have installed devstack.

 The `local.conf` provided already contains the necessary configurations.
+In this guide, the password is `openstackcct`.

 ### Shared host
 To configure devstack in a way that the guest VMs are accessible from the outside (the network you are connected to), you need additional condigurations.